Home Entrance Wiki Search Login Register

 Iv been thinking about that some more because this video popped up in my YouTube feed:

-Clothing is at its heart a purely utilitarian thing, it exists to keep us warm and safe from the elements; there is no particular need to turn it into an artform, yet people do.
-Im aware people do this with other things like furniture or architecture, but there's something more personal about cloths and more universal.
+Clothing is at its heart a purely utilitarian thing, it exists to keep us warm and safe from the elements; there is no particular need to turn it into an art form, yet people do.
+Im aware people do this with other things like furniture or architecture, but there's something more personal about clothes and more universal.

-You can project that onto websites too; websites are utilitarian, they exist to supply some information; there is no need to turn them into an artform, and yet we do; also to set the record strait, if you don't think of your site as art, but do try to style and customize it, then it is art.
-Likewise a website is very personal, and it gets more personal the more you do with it.
+You can project that onto websites too; websites are utilitarian, they exist to supply some information; there is no need to turn them into an artform, and yet we do; even if you don't think of your site as art, but do try to style and customize it, then it is art.
+Likewise, a website is very personal, and it gets more personal the more you do with it.

 From what Iv seen though, the kinds of people who make their own websites, also tend to like to customize other parts of their lives.
 I think there might be a snowball effect to it, where once you start to define one aspect of yourself you start wanting to define more.